Type to search

 Hampi Itinerary - Tungabhadra Coracle Ride

 You need to haggle here.
-The tours are not organized as such, and the prices are quoted on demand-basis.
+Unless you have a prebooked tour, the locals quote prices on the basis of demand.
 The four of us could negotiate a 30-minute coracle ride at Rs.1000 in total.

 The sailor showed us some of the floating temples and precarious rocks on both sides of the river.